wso2/cellery/README.md

       hello-world            wso2cellery/hello-world-cell:latest   Ready    hello--gateway-service        1          30 minutes 48 seconds
     ```

-3. Add the following line to the /etc/hosts file.
+3. Add the following line to the `/etc/hosts` file.

     ```
       192.168.56.10 hello-world.com
     ```

+    **Note:**
+    The above provided value for /etc/host is for Cellery local setup, and if you are using a Cellery on,
+    - Existing kubernetes cluster (e.g.: Docker for Mac, Kubeadm, Minikube, etc) - Configure `/etc/hosts` as mentioned [here](docs/setup/existing-cluster.md#configure-host-entries).
+    - GCP - Configure `/etc/hosts` as mentioned [here](docs/setup/gcp-setup.md#configure-host-entries).

 4. Now browse to [http://hello-world.com/](http://hello-world.com/) and you should see the web page.